maniacs-oss/snackis/snabel.md

 ```

 ### Streaming
 Another difference that's important to be aware of is that Snabel views code as a stream, rather than a graph of operations.
 As long as the final sequence makes sense, Snabel mostly doesn't care how it got there.
-Notable exceptions are strings, type parameter list and lambdas, where Snabel needs to see the final sequence to compile the code.
+Notable exceptions are contents of strings, type parameter list and lambdas, where Snabel needs to see the final sequence to compile the code.

 ```
 > bar label: foo; 35 +) baz label: bar; (7 foo label: baz